Tatuada en tus besos

-Tatuada En Tus Besos is the second album by Mexican singer-songwriter Irán Castillo, released by Sony Music Mexico in the United States and Mexico on June 15, 1999 (see 1999 in music).
+Tatuada En Tus Besos is the second album by Mexican femme singer-songwriter Irán Castillo, released by Sony Music Mexico in the United States and Mexico on June 15, 1999 (see 1999 in music).
 It includes the singles "Por Ti, Por Mí", "Sola" from the soap opera Soñadoras, "Di Que No", and "No Vendrá".

 The American edition of this album, includes the bonus track of "Girando En El Tiempo", theme of the soap opera Preciosa.